Skip to main content

 RAG Mode Considerations

-RAG relies on vector embedding quality.
+RAG relies on search accuracy.
 If your knowledge items aren’t clearly written, retrieval may miss relevant information.

 Retrieval quality depends on: